Member | Established: 1963 | Member since 1982

 SMO 6: Investigation and Discipline

 The ICAG is responsible for establishing an investigation and discipline (I&D) system for its members in accordance with the Chartered Accountants Act 1963, as amended in 2020.
-The institute has established a Professional Standards and Ethics Committee (PSEC) to investigate any cases.
+The institute has established a Professional Standards and Ethics Committee (PSEC) to investigate any cases and created a Legal Unit to address complaints from the public.
 A separate disciplinary committee will be constituted if the investigation warrants disciplinary action.
-ICAG indicates that it continuously evaluates the independence of panel members, and maintains records of cases and publishes cases when necessary.
-The PSEC has dealt with at least 22 cases, with one member and one student’s membership having been withdrawn.
+ICAG indicates that it continuously evaluates the independence of panel members and maintains records of cases and publishes cases when necessary.
+Results of proceedings are available in its member and student journals, the ICAG website, and by other regulators when appropriate.

 The institute holds seminars to increase its members’ and the public’s awareness of the I&D mechanisms.
 ICAG also disseminates information in its quarterly journal, The Professional Accountant, and other publications, and provides guidance notes to members about I&D processes.